Need an expert

 By virtue of this, Realtors

-in Florida are subject to an additional layer of guidelines that serve to
+in throughout the United States are subject to an additional layer of guidelines that serve to

-supplement those laid down by Florida Statutes 475 and 61J.
+supplement those laid down by the licensing statute in their home states.
 However,

-it is my understanding that courts in the state often look to the Code as
+it is my understanding that courts in several states will look to the Code as

 the standard of conduct expected of all licensees -- both Realtors and